ziapeltagames/lavender-hack/README.md

 # Lavender Hack

-Welcome to _Lavender Hack_ (_LHC_)! _Lavender Hack_ is a fantasy tabletop role-playing game with a focus on abstract but **strict time records**, exploration, community building, trade, and downtime.
+Welcome to _Lavender Hack_ (_LHC_)! _Lavender Hack_ is a fantasy tabletop role-playing game with a focus on abstract but **strict time records**, exploration, diplomacy, trade, and downtime.
 In many places, it works like [_B/X_](https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic) style games, but it has some newer ideas, such as success with cost and tighter procedures to support different modes of play.

 ### Blather